bluegenes/2022-paper-protein-kmers/manuscript.md

 Current best practices methods can still only categorize a fraction of the metagenomic and metatranscriptomic data, especially for understudied and/or diverse habitats (xx% recovery for soil, xx% recovery ocean metagenomes, etc).
 Even well-studied environments such as human gut can produce significant uncharacterized metagenome content.
 "For example, a reference-based approach failed to map 35% of reads in the iHMP study on inflammatory bowel disease (Supp.
 Data. of (Franzosa et al., 2019)), omitting them from any further analysis.
 These reads may belong to unknown microbes, phage or viruses, plasmids, or accessory elements of known microbes, all of which can play a role in disease.[from RO1]".
-This phenomenon is not restricted to metagenome samples.
-Alignment-based estimates can fail at larger evolutionary distances and even rRNA amplicon surveys may underestimate bacterial diversity [@doi:10.1128/AEM.00014-18].

 To increase sensitivity of alignment-free methods, modified k-mer approaches have been introduced, including spaced seeds /split k-mers, which accommodate polymorphic sites in highly similar genomes (CITE).
 For larger evolutionary distances, protein-based comparisons have long been the gold-standard approach for taxonomic and functional annotation, as protein sequence is more conserved than the underlying DNA sequence [@pubmed:2231712; @doi:10.1038/nmeth.3176].